Christian theology: God as Son

 The exact phrase "God the Son" is not in the New Testament.
-Later theological use of this expression reflects what came to be standard interpretation of New Testament references, understood to imply Jesus' divinity, but the distinction of his person from that of the one God he called his Father.
+Later theological use of this expression reflects what came to be standard interpretation of New Testament references, understood to imply Jesus's divinity, but the distinction of his person from that of the one God he called his Father.
 As such, the title is associated more with the development of the doctrine of the Trinity than with the Christological debates.
-There are over 40 places in the New Testament where Jesus is given the title "the Son of God", but scholars don't consider this to be an equivalent expression.
+There are over 40 places in the New Testament where Jesus is given the title "the Son of God", but scholars do not consider this to be an equivalent expression.
 "God the Son" is rejected by anti-trinitarians, who view this reversal of the most common term for Christ as a doctrinal perversion and as tending towards tritheism.

 Matthew cites Jesus as saying, "Blessed are the peacemakers, for they will be called sons of God (5:9)."
 The gospels go on to document a great deal of controversy over Jesus being the Son of God, in a unique way.
 The book of the Acts of the Apostles and the letters of the New Testament, however, record the early teaching of the first Christians– those who believed Jesus to be both the Son of God, the Messiah, a man appointed by God, as well as God himself.
 This is evident in many places, however, the early part of the book of Hebrews addresses the issue in a deliberate, sustained argument, citing the scriptures of the Hebrew Bible as authorities.
 For example, the author quotes Psalm 45:6 as addressed by the God of Israel to Jesus.